10 Andalucian towns with Christmas Flavor

 Each year, the Chocolate Nativity Scene becomes the sweet representative of Christmas in Rute.
 This town is visited by hundreds of people that are looking to enjoy the Spain’s biggest Chocolate Nativity Scene.

-Seven master pastry chefs from Gallegos Artesanos work in the making of a nativity scenes that occupies a surface of 52 square meters in which they represent the most iconic monuments of Andalusia’s main cities and characters and scenes from everyday life at the time Jesus Christ was born.
+Seven master pastry chefs from Gallegos Artesanos work in the making of a nativity scenes that occupies a surface of 52 square meters in which they represent the most iconic monuments of Andalucia’s main cities and characters and scenes from everyday life at the time Jesus Christ was born.

 Typical Christmas sweets in Andalucia